SheetJS/docs.sheetjs.com/docz/docs/03-demos/18-engines.md

 :::warning Platform Limitations

-JavaScriptCore is primarily deployed in macOS and iOS applications.
+JavaScriptCore is primarily deployed in MacOS and iOS applications.
 There is some experimental support through the Bun runtime, but production applications intending to support Windows / Linux / Android should try to embed V8.

 :::

-iOS and OSX ship with the JavaScriptCore framework for running JS scripts from Swift and Objective-C.  Hybrid function invocation is tricky, but explicit data passing is straightforward.
-The demo shows a standalone Swift example for OSX.
+iOS and MacOS ship with the JavaScriptCore framework for running JS code from Swift and Objective-C.  Hybrid function invocation is tricky, but explicit data passing is straightforward.
+The demo shows a standalone Swift sample for MacOS.

 Binary strings can be passed back and forth using `String.Encoding.isoLatin1`.